anandslab/deployarr/v4-to-v5-migration.md

 # Deployarr v4.6.1 (and older) to v5.0 Migration

-## Deployarr v5 Has Manu New Features
+## Deployarr v5 Has Many New Features

 The following new features required a rewrite of majority of Deployarr code.
 Backward compatibility could not be maintained.